sahal/Containerfiles/staticrypt-podman/README.md

 staticrypt
 ---

-Im usin Taskfiles here to remember ow to build te container.
+Im using Taskfiles here to remember how to build the container.

 I added the following scripts to make running this easier.
+These are in the scripts/ directory.
 - `generate-passwords.sh` - does what it says; can pass env vars to customize passwords
 - `entrypoint.sh`         - passes env vars correctly
-- `build-i
+- `build-image.sh`        - small wrapper to build the container
-build script to build teeee container encrypt-file.sh runs locally to manae file transfer between container and local device
+- `encrypt-file.sh`       - runs locally to manage file transfers between container and local device